By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

-Vicenzo Lunardi (1759-1806), Italian aeronaut.
-Lunardi became the first person to fly in Britain when he took off in a hot air balloon from London's Royal Artillery Ground at Finsbury on 15 September 1784.
-His later flights over Edinburgh included one which crashed into the North Sea.
-In 1794 he was the first person in Britain to fly a balloon filled with hydrogen.
+Vicenzo Lunardi (1759-1806), Italian aeronaut, historical artwork.
+Lunardi became the first person to fly in Britain when he took off in a hot air balloon from London's Royal Artillery Ground at Finsbury on 15th September 1784.
+Around 80,000 people are reported to have witnessed his later flights over Edinburgh, including one which crashed into the North Sea, from which Lunardi had to be rescued.
+In 1794 he was also the first person in Britain to fly a balloon filled with hydrogen.
 Lunardi had come to England as secretary to the Neapolitan Ambassador in London.
-Artwork from 'Aerostation - Aviation' (1911) by French civil engineer Max de Nansouty (1854-1913), part of the 'Les merveilles de la science' series of 1867-1891 by Louis Figuier.

 Model release not required.
 Property release not required.